 Temporary Protected Status is a form of temporary immigration status provided as humanitarian relief to foreign nationals from designated countries facing ongoing armed conflict, environmental disaster, or other extraordinary conditions preventing their safe return.
 It is granted to eligible nationals of a country designated for under the INA.

-Congress first established the life-saving Immigration Act of 1990 and provided a work permit and stay of deportation to foreign nationals from the designated countries.
+The Congress first established the life-saving Immigration Act of 1990 and provided a work permit and stay of deportation to foreign nationals from the designated countries.
 The nationals of a country who were in the United States at the time the U.S. government grants a designation to the country can get TPS to stay and work in the US.
-The Secretary of the Department of Homeland Security grants the TPS designations and is subject to a review that can be extended up to 18 months at a time.
+The Secretary of the Department of Homeland Security grants the TPS designations and is subject to a review which can be extended up to 18 months at a time.

 It is granted to the individual of those countries which are currently facing conflicts, terrorism, disasters, civil war, violent crime, gender and s@xual orientation-based violence, r@pe, torture, drought, and state-sanctioned executions.
 These designated countries remain dangerously unsettled due to the problems that the country might be facing.